dylanhu0/ARE/README.md

 <p>&nbsp; </p>

-According to NSCS(National School Climate Survey) 35.3% of students with behavioral and emotional disorders, 25% of African-American students, 74.1% of LGBT students were all bullied.
-Research has found that children and adolescents who have been bullied can experience negative psychological(depression, anxiety), physical(being injured from a physical attack), and academic effects(impact on grades) .
-However, inclusion and friendship can have extremely positive effects on kids and teens lives and their mental states.
-Making friends is a social skill that is important, not for popularity purposes, but purely because friendship can provide many benefits and lower the risk of getting bullied.

-<p>&nbsp; </p>

 Our project demonstrates, hypothetically, the effect of the victim when bullied.
 With Tkinter, we were able to create a small environnement representing the scene.
 Each person is represented with a small circle: The victim with a popping circle, the bullies with a red circle, the friends with a green circle and people who don’t take actions are represented with a white circle.

+<p>&nbsp; </p>

+* Image : Harcelement avant ou apres le paragraphe

 <p>&nbsp; </p>